jitsi/handbook/docs/dev-guide/iframe.md

     api.executeCommand('password', 'The Password');
 });
 ```

+#### toggleLobby

-* **toggleLobby** - Toggles the lobby mode on or off.
+Toggles the lobby mode on or off.

 This command requires the desired lobby mode state as the argument.

 ```javascript
 api.addEventListener('participantRoleChanged', function (event) {